udacity/create-your-own-adventure/english/alone/alone.md

 A stranger in jeans and hoodie, covering larger portion of his face with his hood walks into the room and looks around.

+He walks across the room and scans the surroundings and hide in the walk-in closet.